failgood/failgood/docs/contributing.md

 For example if you have failgood checked out in the same directory level as your project this would be `includeBuild("../failgood")`

 Trying out the failgood main branch is very helpful for the failgood project.
-Make sure to report any issues you find in slack, or as GitHub issues if it is clearly a bug.
+Make sure to report any issues you find in slack, or as GitHub issues if you think it is a bug.